+Given the overall nature of the stockholder feedback, we did not make any substantial changes to our compensation programs in 2024.
 In addition to direct feedback from stockholders, the Board of Directors considers a variety of stakeholder viewpoints including investor policies and perspectives.
-In evolving our corporate governance and ownership structure following the Mergers, the Board and its Committees have adopted numerous shareholder-friendly corporate governance and compensation risk-mitigating features that we believe align with market best practice.

-These are summarized at the beginning of the Corporate Governance section above, as well as in this Compensation Discussion and Analysis section.
+The Board and its Committees have adopted numerous stockholder-friendly corporate governance and compensation risk-mitigating features that we believe align with market best practice.
+These are summarized at the beginning of the Corporate Governance section above.